PenguinMod/PenguinMod-ExtensionsGallery/README.md

     description: "Blocks to return the result of an expression.", // The description for the extension.
     code: "Username/extension.js", // The folder and file name for the code of the extension.
     banner: "Username/Extension.png", // The folder and file name for the banner of the extension.
+    documentation: "page-name", // Only applies if you created a documentation page.
+This is the page name for that documentation.
     creator: "Username", // Your username.
 Adds a link to your profile.
     isGitHub: false, // Optional. false means this is your Scratch username, true means this is your GitHub username.
 },